What does the Initiative do?

 Individuals wishing to access psilocybin legally must travel outside of the United States to a jurisdiction where psilocybin is legal.

 One currently legal route to accessing psilocybin within the United States is to be approved as a participant in a Federally-licensed clinical trial involving psilocybin, however, such opportunities are relatively rare.
 Visit ClinicalTrials.gov and search for ‘psilocybin’ to find ongoing and planned clinical trials involving psilocybin.

 Is a citizens’ initiative the right approach to changing the law?

-Supporting drug decriminalization, as a policy, can sometimes be viewed as risky by elected officials and those seeking election to higher public office; for this reason, it can be difficult and slow to implement drug decriminalization through traditional legislative bodies via lobbying.
+Supporting drug policy reform, as a policy, can sometimes be viewed as risky by elected officials and those seeking election to public office; for this reason, it can be difficult and slow to implement drug policy reform through traditional legislative bodies via lobbying.
 In contrast, a citizens’ initiative is a relatively fast and direct way to change the law, which, by definition, ensures popular support.
-Unfortunately, only 24 states and Washington D.C. allow for citizens initiatives, each with its own unique set of rules and challenges.
+Unfortunately, only 24 states and the District of Columbia allow for citizens’ initiatives, each with their own unique set of rules and challenges.

-How is Decriminalize California’s approach different to other decriminalization efforts in Denver, Colorado, Oakland, California, and Oregon?
+How is Decriminalize California’s approach different from other drug policy reform efforts in Denver, Oakland, and Oregon?

-Will the psilocybin mushroom market become monopolized by large enterprises or excessively overcharged?
+Will the psilocybin market become monopolized by large enterprises?
+Will psilocybin be extortionately priced?

-Disclaimer: the information on this page discusses hypothetical future changes to California state law following the approval of the California Psilocybin Decriminalization Initiative.
-The information on this page is not legal advice.
-The information on this page is not medical advice.
+Disclaimer: the aforementioned information discusses hypothetical future changes to California State law following the approval of the California Psilocybin Initiative 2022.
+The aforementioned information is not legal advice.
+The aforementioned information is not medical advice.
 For questions regarding the current laws pertaining to psilocybin, consult an attorney.